LinkGeoML/LGM-POI/README.rst

 Usage
 -----
-The execution of the project starts with downloading the OSM POIs which are relative to the computed area of input source provided and identifies the best matches utilizing name, tags and spatial closeness.
-The best matches are saved to file **pois_dataset_pairs** under **output** folder.
+The execution of the project starts with downloading the OSM POIs which are relative to the computed area of the provided input source and identifies the best candidate matches utilizing name, tags and spatial closeness.
+Afterwards, these matches are saved to the **pois_dataset_pairs** file under the **output** folder.

 The above process can be executed successfully with the following command: